Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Introduction

 Parrondo's paradox, which was originally based on flashing Brownian ratchet\,\cite{parrondo1996eec,parrondo2000new}, characterizes counterintuitive gambling games where two individually losing games can construct a winning game when combined it in a right way\,\cite{harmer1999game,harmer1999parrondo}.
-The original Parrondo's paradox have two versions, referred as capital-dependent\,\cite{harmer1999game,harmer1999parrondo,jian2014beyond} and history-dependent\,\cite{parrondo2000new,parrondo2004brownian}.
+The original Parrondo's paradox has two versions, referred as capital-dependent\,\cite{harmer1999game,harmer1999parrondo,jian2014beyond} and history-dependent\,\cite{parrondo2000new,parrondo2004brownian}.
 The only difference between these two versions is just the switching mechanism of game B. These paradoxical mechanism has been observed in many situations of interest, for example, counterintuitive drift in the physics of granular flow\,\cite{PhysRevLett.58.1038}, enzyme transport analyzed by a four-state rate mode\,\cite{westerhoff1986enzymes}, combination of declining branching processes produces an increase\,\cite{key1987computable}, and finance model where capital increases by investing an assets with negative growth rate\,\cite{maslov1998optimal}.
-In the last two decades, the Parrondo's paradox has been extended to various fields ranging from physics\,\cite{flitney2002quantum,lee2002quantum,PhysRevLett.88.024103,khan2010quantum,ethier2012parrondo,pawela2013cooperative,pejic2015quantum,grunbaum2016maximal}, population genetics\,\cite{masuda2004subcritical,wolf2005diversity,reed2007two}, and even to economics\,\cite{spurgin2005switching}, which has attracted a particular attention due to its potential to characterize the strategy of altering the unstable situation into a stable ones.
-Although the paradox has been proposed theoretically in the classical and quantum systems\,\cite{flitney2002quantum,grunbaum2016maximal,lee2002quantum,pawela2013cooperative,pejic2015quantum}, the experimental realization of the quantum version of the effect is still unfulfilled, to the best of our knowledge.
-It is well-known that the classical Parrondo effect is a type of random walk that can be described by the Fokker-Planck equation\,\cite{Amengual2004}; and it is also known that the Fokker-Planck equation is a Wick rotation of the Schr\"odinger equation\,\cite{Cannata_1999}, thus there are deep interconnections between these types of classical random walks and quantum walks.
-Our work motivates the future exploration of these ideas.
+In the last two decades, the Parrondo's paradox has been extended to various fields ranging from physics\,\cite{flitney2002quantum,lee2002quantum,PhysRevLett.88.024103,khan2010quantum,ethier2012parrondo,pawela2013cooperative,pejic2015quantum,grunbaum2016maximal}, population genetics\,\cite{masuda2004subcritical,wolf2005diversity,reed2007two}, and even to economics\,\cite{spurgin2005switching}, has attracted a particular attention due to its potential to characterize the strategy of altering the unstable situation into a stable ones.
+Although the paradox has been proposed theoretically both in the classical and quantum systems\,\cite{flitney2002quantum,grunbaum2016maximal,lee2002quantum,pawela2013cooperative,pejic2015quantum}.
+It is well-known that the classical Parrondo effect is a type of random walk that can be described by the Fokker-Planck equation\,\cite{Amengual2004},which is a Wick rotation of the Schr\"odinger equation\,\cite{Cannata_1999}, thus, there are deep interconnections between these types of classical random walks and quantum walks.
+Our work motivates the further exploration of these ideas.